-Services for you - a compilation of the range of services we offer the communities of Flintshire and some figures against how well we have performed last year 2022/23;
+Services for you - a compilation of the range of services we offer the communities of Flintshire and figures showing what we achieved last year (2022/23);

 - There were 1,102 two-hour playscheme sessions delivered across Flintshire during the summer holidays.
 30 children were supported to attend via the buddy scheme. - The Welsh Language Officer delivered 13 projects with 7,346 children and young people benefitting.
-These innovative projects have promoted the Welsh language greatly - 55 primary schools have engaged in the Early Language and Communication training and have accessed toolkits for free to support delivery of the intervention to learners. - The majority of Flintshire Youth Clubs are participating in Cymraeg Bob Clwb with 628 young people engaging - 217 Carelink alarms and 73 telecare alarms installed to support people to live independently in their own homes. - Resettlement of 280 Ukrainians within Flintshire with the 2nd highest move-on rate across the whole of Wales. - 16 sheltered community centres and 35 local groups supported to deliver Croeso Cynnes (Warm Welcome) from November 2022 to March 2023 - 'In-year' Council Tax collection levels for 2022/23 were 97.4% - Delivered 146 business support sessions to 48 social enterprises within Flintshire - 43 micro and small rural businesses in North East Wales were supported by the Enterprise Renewal Fund to introduce new products and/or processes - Number of Micro-carers has increased in 2022/23, with an additional 11 people delivering services in the county, bringing the total to 34 - The North Wales Community Equipment Service has responded to 100% of its requests for urgent equipment within the 1 day national response standard - Streetscene has successfully installed a total of 15 Dual Electric Vehicle (EV) within 8 council owned car parks enabling a maximum of 30 vehicles to charge at any one time. - 26 apprentices across 14 disciplines were appointed and commenced work in September 2023 - 53 young people moved from a NEET (Not in Education, Employment or Training) status into further education or employment. - Flintshire Sorted (Drug & Alcohol Team), with support of the YJS Anti-Social Behaviour Officer have delivered 59 drug and alcohol community outreach sessions in 7 locations, with 1693 young people engaged.
-They have also delivered 725 sessions in 13 schools in Flintshire (5233 young people engaged) - Approximately 150 children and young people who were at the Eisteddfod in Denbigh participated in activities provided by the Council's Youth Services - 75 young people that have benefitted from the Mindful Art Project

-• £330,024 (DHP allocation and additional Government funding) spent supporting households with additional payments to assist with rent due to impact of the cost-of-living rising costs.
+These projects have promoted the Welsh language greatly. - 55 primary schools have engaged in the Early Language and Communication training and have accessed toolkits for free to support delivery of the intervention to learners. - The majority of Flintshire Youth Clubs participating in Cymraeg Bob Clwb with 628 young people engaging. - 217 Carelink alarms and 73 telecare alarms installed to support people to live independently in their own homes. - Resettlement of 280 Ukrainians within Flintshire, with the 2nd highest move-on rate across the whole of Wales. - 16 sheltered community centres and 35 local groups supported to deliver Croeso Cynnes (Warm Welcome) from November 2022 to March 2023. - 'In-year' Council Tax collection levels for 2022/23 were 97.4%. - Delivered 146 business support sessions to 48 social enterprises within Flintshire. - 43 micro and small rural businesses in North East Wales were supported by the Enterprise Renewal Fund to introduce new products and/or processes. - Number of Micro-carers has increased in 2022/23, with an additional 11 people delivering services in the county, bringing the total to 34. - The North Wales Community Equipment Service has responded to 100% of its requests for urgent equipment within the 1 day national response standard. - Streetscene has successfully installed a total of 15 Dual Electric Vehicle (EV) within 8 council owned car parks enabling up to 30 vehicles to charge at any one time. - 26 apprentices across 14 disciplines were appointed in September 2022. - 53 young people moved from a NEET (Not in Education, Employment or Training) status into further education or employment. - Flintshire Sorted (Drug & Alcohol Team), with support of the Youth Justice Service Anti-Social Behaviour Officer have delivered 59 drug and alcohol community outreach sessions in 7 locations, with 1693 young people engaged.
+They have also delivered 725 sessions in 13 schools in Flintshire (5233 young people engaged). - Approximately 150 children and young people who were at the Eisteddfod in Denbigh participated in activities provided by the Council's Youth Services. - 75 young people have benefitted from the Mindful Art Project. - £330,024 (Discretionary Housing Payment allocation and additional Government funding) spent supporting households with additional payments to assist with rent due to impact of the cost-of-living rising costs.